All Episodes

 These are all crimes what she did.

-They are, Sean, and the very outrage you just is shared by so many former FBI agents.
+And the very outrage you just is shared by so many former FBI agents.

-Uh here's the question, Sean.
+Here's the question, Sean.

 Where do we go from here?

-Is this just gonna be another another report that lays on a dusty bookshelf in Washington, D.C., or will the attorney general, upon seeing these facts, realize Hillary Clinton?
+Is this just going to be another report that lays on a dusty bookshelf in Washington, D.C.?

-Oh, I've given up on that for put in jeopardy.
+Oh, I've given up on that.

-In other words, the people that we respect the most that they were pushed aside.
+In other words, the people that we respect the most, that they were pushed aside.

 Aren't they lined up ready to go and tell their story?